 CRAFT KITS to make at home

-Our MINI MAD CRAFT kits are brimming with crafty fun ready for you to get creative at home.
+Our MINI MAD CRAFT boxes are brimming with crafty fun ready for you to get creative at home.
 The kits are designed to inspire open-ended creativity.
-With our range of beautiful, engaging materials, you can either follow our craft tutorials or create your own fun projects.
+With our range of beautiful, engaging materials, you can either follow our craft project ideas or create your own fun projects.

-Pictured below is the MEGA COLLAGE CREATIVE craft kit.
+Pictured below is the COLLAGE CREATIVE craft box.

 SHARE YOUR CRAFTY FUN WITH US!